chrisguest75/docker_examples/72_build_image_manually/README.md

 # 72 Building images manually

 Demonstrates how to build images manually.

 TODO:

-* retar up the image and import
-* copy a new layer and retar and import
-* change a label
+* Try with tar.gz

 ## 📋 Script to follow